alecramsay/pg/docs/index.markdown

 ## Scope

-I chose to study the 37 states apportioned three or more congressional districts in the 2020 census.[^2]
+I chose to study the 37 states apportioned three or more congressional districts in the 2020 census.

 This analysis uses maps drawn in Dave's Redistricting.
-Besides the official maps used for the 2022 congressional elections, it uses the five notable maps for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness, and county--district splitting.[^3]
+Besides the official maps used for the 2022 congressional elections, it uses the five notable maps for each state that have the highest ratings for proportionality, competitiveness, minority representation, compactness, and county--district splitting.
+While these are not definitively the *best* on their respective dimensions, DRA users work hard to find maps that optimize these dimensions and have their map be the notable map.
+In other words, they are good proxies for maps that maximize these dimensions, and together they illustrate the tradeoffs between the dimensions.

-For [each state](./_pages/states.markdown), I compare these six maps to the baseline districts I generated.[^4]
+For [each state](./_pages/states.markdown), I compare these six maps to the baseline districts I generated.

 ## Method

-I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
+At first I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
 Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and then developed a solution based on [Balzer's work](Capacity-Constrained Voronoi Tessellations: Computation and Applications).